lineartimer/WebAppStarterPack/doc/notes.md

 When the SameSite attribute is set to strict, the browser will only send the cookie in response to requests originating from the cookie's origin site.

+To use a self-signed https certificate: dotnet dev-certs https --trust

 ## Entity Framework Core

 Nuget packages: